appwarden/build-cloudflare-middleware-action/README.md

 # Deploy Appwarden GitHub Action

-Easy-to-use GitHub Action to deploy Appwarden to your Cloudflare domain
+Easy-to-use GitHub Action to build Appwarden for deployment to your Cloudflare domain